Kotlin/kotlinx.serialization/docs/basic-serialization.md

 > You can get the full code [here](../guide/example/example-classes-12.kt).

-When we encoded to JSON it results in a nested JSON object.
+When encoded to JSON it results in a nested JSON object.

 ```text
 {"name":"kotlinx.serialization","owner":{"name":"kotlin"}}